-- Apply for a Federal Student Aid PIN, also used to sign the Free Application for Federal Student Aid (FAFSA). - Complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year
+- Apply for a FSA ID, also used to sign the Free Application for Federal Student Aid (FAFSA). - Complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year

-Results of the credit check are mailed to you and electronically transmitted to the College.
+Results are provided after application submission and electronically transmitted to the College.
 If your loan is denied for credit, you will also receive an endorser form, which will enable you to obtain a co-signer for the Graduate PLUS loan.
-Sign the master promissory note (MPN) on the Direct Loan website by logging onto www.dl.ed.gov and choosing the "Complete My e-MPN for Student Loans" option.
-This is a one-time action and can be taken before or after the result of the credit check is obtained.
+Sign the master promissory note (MPN) on the Direct Loan website by logging onto www.studentaid.gov and choosing the "Complete MyMaster Promissory Note (MPN) for Student Loans" option.
+This is a one- time action and can be taken before or after the result of the credit check is obtained.